This is the multi-page printable view of this section. Click here to print.

 • A link to view the PR on the GitHub website

-• A label telling you which repository a PR belongs to, which is useful if you’ve clicked into it from the All Repositories view
+• A label telling you which repository a PR belongs to, which provides helpful context if you’ve clicked into it from the All Pull Requests view

 • A list of commits in the PR, with links to view each commit on GitHub